getapid/apid/site/content/docs/reference/expect.md

 {{ h2(text="Summary") }}

-Response is a set of validations that can be done on the response in a step.
+Expect is a set of validations that can be done on the response in a step.

 {{ h2(text="Fields") }}